vapor-ware/kubetest/docs/markers.rst

       def test_something(kube):
           ...

-- Do not create a namespace and create all objects in existing-ns
+- Do not create a namespace and create all objects in the ``existing-ns`` namespace

   .. code-block:: python